Skip to content

 10:15 AM – Wart Treatment

-This is another example of a Standard Workflow for LFP Patient Interaction.
+This is another example of a Standard Workflow for LFP Patient Interaction with an Additional Claim.

 SOAP note summary: